ABOUT US

 Stray animals dominate Cambodia’s streets, and the problem continues to rise.
 Local communities are often unable to care for the animals.
 This allows diseases to spread easily and enables the trend to sell animals to the cruel and barbaric cat & dog meat trade.

-To effectively address overpopulation, we operate a sustainable spay/neuter program in targeted areas of Phnom Penh.
+To effectively address overpopulation, we operate a holistic spay/neuter program in targeted areas of Phnom Penh.
 We do this in close participation with the local community, to ensure that we gain their support for spaying and neutering, and ultimately caring for the animals around them.
 Read our blog post to learn more about the importance of desexing.

 Ending the Cat & Dog Meat Trade